numericalEFT/MCIntegration.jl/README.md

 ```
 - By default, the function performs 10 iterations and each iteraction costs about `1e4` evaluations.
 You can adjust these values using `niter` and `neval` keywords arguments.

 - The final result is obtained through an inverse-variance-weighted average of all iterations, excluding the first one (since there is no importance sampling yet!).
-The results are stored in the `res`, which is a [`Result`](https://numericaleft.github.io/MCIntegration.jl/dev/lib/montecarlo/#Main-module) struct, and you can access the statistics with `res.mean`, `res.stdev`, `res.chi2`, `res.dof`, and `res.iterations`.
+The results are stored in the `res`, which is a [`Result`](https://numericaleft.github.io/MCIntegration.jl/dev/lib/montecarlo/#Main-module) struct, and you can access the statistics with `res.mean`, `res.stdev`, `res.chi2`, and `res.iterations`.

 -  If you want to exclude more iterations from the final estimations, such as the first three iterations, you can call `Result(res, 3)` to get a new averaged result.

 - After each iteration, the program adjusts a distribution to mimic the integrand, improving importance sampling.
 Consequently, the estimated integral from each iteration generally becomes more accurate with more iterations.
 As long as `neval` is sufficiently large, the estimated integrals from different iterations should be statistically independent, justifying an average of different iterations weighted by the inverse variance.
-The assumption of statistical independence can be explicitly verified with a chi-square test, in which the `chi2/dof` value should be approximately one.
+The assumption of statistical independence can be explicitly verified with a chi-square test, in which the `chi2` (reduced $\chi^2$) value should be approximately one.

 - The integrate function lets you choose a specific Monte Carlo (MC) algorithm by using the `solver` keyword argument.
 The example given employs the Vegas algorithm with `:vegas`.
 Additionally, this package provides two Markov-chain Monte Carlo (MCMC) algorithms for numerical integration: `:vegasmc` and `:mcmc`.
 Comparing these MCMC algorithms, `:vegasmc` offers better accuracy than `:mcmc` while keeping the same robustness.
 Although `:vegas` is generally slightly more accurate than `:vegasmc`, it is less robust.
 Considering the trade-off between accuracy and robustness, integrate defaults to using `:vegasmc`.
 For further information, consult the [Algorithm](#Algorithm) section.